zipporahmutanu04/Aleph-hackathon/CONTRIBUTING.md

-# Welcome to Scaffold-ETH 2 Contributing Guide
+# Welcome to Scaffold-OP Contributing Guide

-Thank you for investing your time in contributing to Scaffold-ETH 2!
+Thank you for investing your time in contributing to Scaffold-OP!

 This guide aims to provide an overview of the contribution workflow to help us make the contribution process effective for everyone involved.

 ## About the Project

-Scaffold-ETH 2 is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.
+Scaffold-OP is a minimal and forkable repo providing builders with a starter kit to build decentralized applications on Ethereum.

 Read the [README](README.md) to get an overview of the project.

 ### Vision

-The goal of Scaffold-ETH 2 is to provide the primary building blocks for a decentralized application.
+The goal of Scaffold-OP is to provide the primary building blocks for a decentralized application.

 The repo can be forked to include integrations and more features, but we want to keep the master branch simple and minimal.